 Employee scheduling for your restaurant can be the most stressful part of your job.
-After tracking sales, calculating inventory, and just trying to keep your head above water, restaurant scheduling can take a time-consuming and arduous chunk out of your week.
+After tracking sales, calculating inventory, and just trying to keep your head above water, restaurant scheduling can take up a chunk out of your week.
 Plus, that schedule almost rarely ends up going as planned.

 Problems often arise in your schedule, from your head chef calling out sick to the unexpected influx of customers on a Tuesday afternoon.
-It seems you’re always either understaffed or overstaffed at the worst times, and unless you are a master of handling on-call employees, it’s usually tough to schedule *perfectly. *Having said that, there are ways to make your restaurant scheduling more accurate and less of a burden on you.
+It seems you're always either understaffed or overstaffed, either FOH or BOH, at the worst times.
+And while it's difficult to make a perfect schedule, there are ways to make your schedule sharper and less of a burden on you.

-Let’s take a look at these five best practices for restaurant scheduling.
+Let's take a look at these 11 best practices for restaurant scheduling.

 1. Cross-Train Your Employees

-Cross-training restaurant employees can also be beneficial for their own career advancement.
-Having a busser or food runner check in with a table if the server is busy can give them experience with customer interaction.
-If one of your guests asks the hostess what the drink specials are for the night, they won’t have to call over a server because they’ll know it already.
-This a great way to keep your staff productive and prepare them for career changes in your restaurant.
+Cross-training restaurant employees can also be beneficial for their career advancement.
+Having a busser or food runner check-in with a table if the server is busy can give them experience with customer interaction.
+If one of your guests asks the hostess what the drink specials are for the night, they won't have to call over a server because they'll know it already.
+This is a great way to keep your staff productive and prepare them for career changes in your restaurant.